tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 I wouldn't say my family was abusive, even mentally or emotionally, but I would overhear them referring to me as "Not Toby" in conversations they thought I didn't know about.
 I could write an entire novella about the various complexes that gave me back then, and to this very day, but this probably isn't the right place for that.

-Dad worked in finance, I think - I never understood it and just never really cared to learn what he did.
-Mom was a seamstress, mostly for child beauty pageants.
+Dad works in finance, I think - I never understood it and just never really cared to learn what he did.
+Mom is a seamstress, mostly for child beauty pageants.
 More often than not, I had to serve as the dressmaking dummy until I grew out of size range.

 Plenty of complexes.